 Filesystem Relabeling Takes Extremely Long

 The system assigns security context labels to every file during relabeling.
-The duration depends on filesystem size and storage speed.
+The duration depends on filesystem size, file count, and storage speed.

 Do not interrupt the relabeling process.
-If you cancel it, the system will remain in an inconsistent state that requires a forced relabel on the next boot by recreating the /.autorelabel file.
+If it is canceled, the system can remain in an inconsistent state and need another forced relabel with sudo fixfiles -F onboot before the next boot.

 System Fails to Boot After Configuration Change

-If you encounter boot failures after modifying /etc/selinux/config, the configuration file may contain syntax errors or an invalid mode value.
+If boot fails after modifying /etc/selinux/config, the file may contain a syntax error, an invalid mode value, or an enforcing first boot before relabeling completed.

-Boot into rescue mode by selecting the rescue kernel from the GRUB menu, then check the configuration file:
+Boot into rescue mode from the GRUB menu, then check the configuration file:

 grep SELINUX= /etc/selinux/config